sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst.txt

 used with different input values saved in variables.
 The code below (|repl JavaIOExample|) will say hello to anyone who types in their name for different name values.
 Click on run and then type in your name.
-Then, try run again and type in a friend's name.
+The code ``scan.nextLine()`` gets the string value that you type into the console window.
+The code ``String name = scan.nextLine()``
+stores the value you typed into the variable.
+The program uses string concatenation to print a greeting using the name.

+Run the program a few times, typing in a different name.
 The code works for any name: behold, the power of variables!

 .. raw:: html

     <iframe height="500px" width="100%" style="max-width:90%; margin-left:5%"  src="https://repl.it/@BerylHoffman/JavaIOExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-The majority of examples in this textbook will not use the Java System.in and Scanner classes.
+Most of the examples in this textbook will not use the Java System.in and Scanner classes.
 However,  learning how to do input in Java is still very useful.
 More information on using the Scanner class can be found here https://www.w3schools.com/java/java_user_input.asp

 Operators
 ---------